-Kamakura Mind works with a number of partners who can provide authentic Japanese experiences.
+Kamakura Mind works with a number of partners and experienced bilingual guides who can provide authentic Japanese experiences.

 Our partners are available to create new, unique experiences tailored to your needs.